VladislavMaksimov/canvas-drawing-element/README.md

 ## Description

 This is the small app that I made when I started learning the canvas HTML element.
 To create the app I used HTML, CSS, and JS without any frameworks, libraries, and preprocessors.
-It is [published](https://vladislavmaksimov.github.io/canvas-drawing-element/) on Github Pages.
+It is [published](https://vladislavmaksimov.github.io/canvas-drawing-element/) on Github Pages. **Mobile phones are not supported.**

 The only page of my application has a simple drawing element.
 You can create your masterpieces with it using a computer mouse, аs I did.